The Gold Scales Site Portal

 [Autobiography of a Yogi, chapter 26, "The Science of Kriya Yogi".
 Excerpts.

 Do we have problems with that teaching?
 Maybe we should, for there is no good evidence of it, actually.
 And besides, the guru's teaching in the matter changed greatly from his first years in the US.
 After he had dispensed with parts of kriya that were held to be vital by his gurus, introduced extraneous elements and simplified the key kriya yoga practice too, he boldly declared that ordinary evolution could at best lead man to cosmic consciousness in a million years, whereas his guru Yukteswar has written twelve million years - longer than humans have surfaced the earth, according to latest studies of mankind's history.
-How difficult it is to ascertain Yukteswar's and Yogananda's homespun-looking claims!
+To ascertain Yukteswar's and Yogananda's homespun-looking claims and do it well, lies outside the scope of this article.
+Really.

 And if such anomalities in the kriya teachings are not enough, the early Yogananda (before 1925) taught that one round of kriya equalled a month's diseasless evolution.
 After 1925 one kriya round equalled a year's evolution.
 He bolsters up his outré claims by "scriptural authorities", but never shows which seers and scriptures teach as he does.
 And his own guru and guru's guru do not.
 All of it made me, for my part, smell a rat.
 Such vital points are debated on some other pages here, and exact references are given there.
 However, a very brief summary of these facts was felt to be good at this point.
 [Link]